Continue reading on DataGuidance with:

 2.1.
 Personal scope

-The sector specific data protection rules discussed under the section on key acts, regulations, directives, bills above, apply to persons or entities covered by that particular legislation.
-For example, the rules provided under the Financial Consumer Protection Directive apply to financial service providers, financial product and service, financial consumer, and security provider.
-Financial service provider means banks, insurers, microfinance institutions, capital good finance companies, postal savings, money transfer institutions, or such other similar institutions as specified by the NBE.
-Security provider means a financial consumer that provides or proposes to provide a security.
+The sector-specific data protection rules discussed under the section on key acts, regulations, directives, bills above, apply to persons or entities covered by the respective legislations.
+For example, the rules provided under the Financial Consumer Protection Directive apply to financial service providers, financial products and service, financial consumers, and security provider.
+Financial service provider means banks, insurers, microfinance institutions, capital goods finance companies, postal savings, money transfer institutions, or such other similar institutions as specified by the National Bank of Ethiopia ('NBE').
+Security provider means a financial consumer that provides or proposes to provide security.

-Article 16 of the Mass Media Proclamation provides that any public relation officer should reject a request for access to a record of the public body if its disclosure would involve in unreasonable disclosure of personal information about a third party, including a deceased individual passed away less than 20 years ago.
+Article 16 of the Mass Media Proclamation provides that any public relations officer should reject a request for access to a record of the public body if its disclosure would involve unreasonable disclosure of personal information about a third party, including a deceased individual who passed away less than 20 years ago.

 2.2.
 Territorial scope